ECCC-MSC/open-data/README.md

 1. Fork this repository
  * Log on GCcode
- * Fork the dps rep
+ * Fork the `dps` repository
  * Clone your fork on your local filesystem

-# Updating the documentation

-INCOMPLETE
+## Update workflow

 1. Sync your Fork
  * spécifier ici comment !
-2. Make changes the public-data-documentation-src folder in your local fork
+2. Make changes the `public-data-documentation-src` folder in your local fork
- * Changes must be made in the English and French versions of the documentation
+ * Changes must include the English and French versions of the documentation
 3. Run [the documentation generation script](scripts/)
 4. Validate the resulting documentation
  * Both the [Markdown](public-data-documentation-md) and [raw text](public-data-documentation-txt) versions